Best Practices for Project Design: Effectively Addressing Natural Resource Management Needs

 Principal Investigator: Paul R. Armsworth, Department of Ecology and Evolutionary Biology, University of Tennessee – Knoxville

-Proposed Project Completion: March 2023
+Proposed Project Completion: This project is complete

 Implements Science Plan Theme: Adaptation